mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 excerpt: Managing cloud providers used by Kommander
 ---

-Cloud providers like AWS, Azure and Google can provide the infrastructure for your Konvoy clusters.
+Cloud providers like AWS, Azure and Google provide the infrastructure for your Konvoy clusters.
 To automate their provisioning, Kommander needs authentication keys to your preferred cloud provider.
-It is possible to have many accounts for a single cloud provider.
+You may have many accounts for a single cloud provider.

-In order to provision new clusters and manage them, Kommander needs cloud provider credentials.
+In order to provision new clusters and manage them, Kommander needs your cloud provider credentials.
 Currently AWS, Azure, and On Premise are supported.
 GKE is coming soon.

 ![Cloud Provider Form](/ksphere/kommander/img/Cloud-provider-unselected.png)